 Minimal Reading, Maximal Doing – The course is designed to have you do minimal outside reading.
 We will provide you some text to provide context, some suggestions, some food for thought.
 However, these pieces are very short, and designed to help you place the work you are doing in context, and to help you think about the bigger ideas embedded in the work.
 They may help you think about these ideas in your own teaching as well.

-We realize, however, that there circumstances that arise from time to time such that you may need extra time for an assignment.
+We realize, however, that circumstances arise from time to time that may require to you need extra time for an assignment.
 That is okay, so long as you contact us *before* the due date, to make a suitable alternate schedule that fits the circumstances.
-It’s also a good idea to let your study buddy know about such situations.
+It’s also a good idea to let your Study Buddy know about such situations.
 Please note that work delivered after the deadline without prior contact with us about the situation will result in no points.

 ACADEMIC HONESTY AND INTEGRITY

 Article 2.3.3 of the Academic Freedom Report states that “The student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards.”